René Schwall

 René Schwall (born 29 January 1971) is a German sailor.
 He competed in the 2000 Summer Olympics.
-In the Tornado World Championships, which are organized by the International Sailing Federation, Schwall has won three gold medals, ranking him as a world champion during 1993, 1997, and 2000.
+In the Tornado World Championship, which are organized by the International Sailing Federation, Schwall has won three gold medals, ranking him as a world champion during 1993, 1997, and 2000.
 He has also been awarded two silver and two bronze medals for other years in the Championships.
 He is currently ranked as the fourth most awarded Tornado medalist in open sailing.
-Schwall was born in the German town of Kiel, where the first Tornado World Championships were held since 1968, three years before his birth.
+Schwall was born in the German town of Kiel, where the first Tornado World Championship were held since 1968, three years before his birth.